 Directors are compensated for their services as Directors through Board and Chair retainers.
 Directors who are also officers of the Corporation or its subsidiaries receive no remuneration as Directors.
-The Governance Committee is responsible for reviewing Director compensation and updating Director compensation as appropriate, to recognize the workload and responsibility of Board and Committee members and to remain competitive with director compensation trends in Canada.
+The Governance Committee is responsible for reviewing Director compensation and updating Director compensation as appropriate.
+The amount of compensation is intended to recognize the workload and responsibility of Board and Committee members and to remain competitive with director compensation trends in Canada.
 The Governance Committee reviews director compensation on a biennial schedule and it was last reviewed in February 2017.